ucs-compute-solutions/HyperFlex-VXLAN-Projects/HX-SC-VXLAN-MS/README.md

 ### Update Variables

-Define the variables that should be used to configure the VXLAN fabric in the `variables.auto.tfvars` file.
-In Terraform, the variables are declared in the `variables.tf` file.
-The values for these variables are then specified in a separate file called `variables.auto.tfvars`.
+Define the variables that should be used to configure the VXLAN fabric in a `variables.auto.tfvars` file.
+In Terraform, the variables are declared in the `variables.tf` file and the values for the variables are  specified in a separate file called `variables.auto.tfvars`.
+A sample file with the parameters used in this solution are provided as a reference.

 ### Execute Terraform Plans